Last update

 We want to facilitate and proactively encourage innovation in all areas of renewable energy.
 In doing so, we must not be held back by our own regulations, which are often difficult to understand.

-• In the field of agro-voltaics, we will complete the evaluation of pilot projects, while seeking to minimise the impact on agricultural yields.
+- In the field of agri-photovoltaics, we will complete the evaluation of pilot projects, while seeking to minimise the impact on agricultural yields.

-Based on these conclusions, the government will decide on the means to implement in order to advance these projects.
+Based on these conclusions, the government will decide on the means to take these projects forward.
 It is evident that all these new ideas must be feasible while respecting people, the environment, and safety.

 A climate policy can only be effective if it convinces the citizens.
 However, the population will only adhere to it if this policy does not come at the expense of our jobs or our social model.
 Climate policy cannot be pursued at the expense of competitiveness.
 That's why we must help economic players take this step.
 Through the Climate Agency, Luxinnovation and the Climate Pact.